 Section 1270.56 Minimum Standards of Practice

-2) All land title surveys shall be subject to the "2011 Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys", published jointly by the American Land Title Association (ALTA), 1828 L. St., N.W., Suite 705, Washington, D.C.
+2) All land title surveys shall be subject to the "2021 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys", published jointly by the American Land Title Association (ALTA), 1828 L. St., N.W., Suite 705, Washington, D.C.
 20036 and the National Society of Professional Surveyors (NSPS), 6 Montgomery Village Avenue, Suite #403, Gaithersburg MD 20879.
 This incorporation does not include any later amendments or editions.

-3) All ALTA/ACSM land title surveys are to be performed to the current ALTA/ACSM Minimum Standard Detail Requirements.
+3) All ALTA/NSPS land title surveys are to be performed to the current ALTA/NSPS Minimum Standard Detail Requirements.
 It is incumbent upon the licensed professional land surveyor to discuss with the client additional or optional requirements to be provided.

-1) A boundary survey is a land survey that requires study, investigation and evaluation of major factors affecting and influencing the location of boundary lines and that culminates in the deliberate location or relocation of the perimeters, division lines or boundaries of a certain lot, parcel or quantity of real estate, according to the record title description of the parcel or parent tract.
-This description should be furnished by the client, unless otherwise jointly agreed upon by the client and surveyor.
+1) A boundary survey is a land survey that requires study, investigation and evaluation of major factors affecting and influencing the location of boundary lines and that culminates in the deliberate location or relocation of the corners, perimeters, division lines or boundaries of a certain lot, parcel or quantity of real estate, according to the record title description of the parcel or parent tract, facts and evidence found in the course of performing the research and fieldwork, and in accordance with appropriate boundary law principles.
+The record title description should be furnished by the client, unless otherwise jointly agreed upon by the client and surveyor.

-2) The purpose of a boundary survey is to establish or re-establish the extent of title lines, and to define and identify those lines so as to uniquely locate each lot, parcel or other specific land area in relation to well recognized and established points of reference, adjoining properties, and rights of way.
+2) The purpose of a boundary survey is to establish or retrace the boundary lines and corners of the surveyed property, and to define and identify those lines so as to uniquely locate each lot, parcel or other specific land area in relation to well recognized and established points of reference, adjoining properties, and rights of way.